eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

             rm apolo.local.zip or cronos.local.zip

 #.
-Open the Matlab client on the cluster to configure it.
+Open the MATLAB client on the cluster to configure it.

-   (If Matlab client is installed in a system directory, we strongly suggest to open it with admin privileges, it is only necessary the first time to configure it).
+   (If MATLAB client is installed in a system directory, we strongly suggest to open it with admin privileges, it is only necessary the first time to configure it).